+What coin counters and sorters could help you?
+If you’re an accountant or a treasurer, then it is vital to keep every count precise and accurate.
 In this practical world, it is important to save and earn money.
-That is why a lot of people tend to be extra careful especially with dealing on the money.
-If you’re an accountant or a treasurer, then it is vital to keep every count precise and accurate.
+That is why a lot of people tend to be extra careful especially with dealing with the money.
 Not just your reputation is at stake, but the business or institution that you are being employed with.
-Nonetheless, it’s complicated to deal with money most specifically with coins who often exist in numerous and varied amounts.
+Nonetheless, it’s complicated to deal with money most specifically with coins that often exist in numerous and varied amounts.

-To address this problem, innovators have invented a solution to prevent mistakes on counting coins.
+To address this problem, innovators have invented a solution to prevent mistakes in counting coins.
 Consequently, a lot of people had been buying coin counters for their personal use or businesses.
-If you are thinking of buying one, then here are some best coin counters in 2018 that is popularly purchased by a lot of customers.
+If you are thinking of buying one, then here are some best coin counters in 2020 that are popularly purchased by a lot of customers.

 #1.
 Cassida C200 Coin Sorter, Counter, and Roller

-Weighing about 12 pounds, this coin counter is made from black finished plastic with an attached metal based handle atop the device.
+Weighing about 12 pounds, this coin counter is made from black finished plastic with an attached metal-based handle atop the device.
 Near the handle lies the 2000 coin capacity dispenser, funnel-shaped above the device.
 The main interface of the device includes an easy to read LED display for money counting, seven white buttons for adjustments on the coin calculations with three operating modes respectively counting, adding, and batching.
 It also has a red button for starting or stopping the coin operation.
-Below the device, situates the five coin dominations ($1, 25 cents, 10 cents, 5 cents and 1 cent) of coins being sorted out by the device.
-The coins are received into a hopper with holding a capacity of 900 coins.
+Below the device, situates the five-coin dominations ($1, 25 cents, 10 cents, 5 cents and 1 cent) of coins being sorted out by the device.
+The coins are received into a hopper withholding capacity of 900 coins.

 Instead of bins, you could also use coin tubes to easily wrap around the coins as it needs to be.
 The device operates at a rate of 300 coins per minute.
 As to its power usage, the device is directly plugged into a 120 volt AC socket.